 WindowServer is a process that controls the drawing of graphical elements and windows on your Mac’s display.
 Under normal circumstances, it should take up so few system resources you won’t notice that it’s running.
 However, occasionally things can go wrong, and it consumes way more CPU cycles or RAM than it should.
 If that happens on your Mac, follow the steps above to reduce the resources it uses.

-How to reduce WindowServer process CPU usage?
+Should I use a third-party app to reduce WindowServer CPU usage?